Chart Color Schemes

 Armidale Surrounds - North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Armidale Surrounds - North's dwelling structure in its latest Census evaluation showed 96.2% houses and 3.8% other dwellings (including semi-detached homes, apartments, and 'other' types).
-This compares to Non-Metro NSW's 87.1% houses and 12.9% other dwellings.
-Home ownership in Armidale Surrounds - North stood at 49.6%, with mortgaged properties at 26.0% and rented ones at 24.4%.
-The median monthly mortgage repayment was $1,094, significantly lower than Non-Metro NSW's average of $1,408.
-The median weekly rent in the area was recorded as $250, compared to Non-Metro NSW's $280.
-Nationally, Armidale Surrounds - North's mortgage repayments were notably lower at $1,094 than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Armidale Surrounds - North's dwelling structure, as per the latest Census, consisted of 96.2% houses and 3.8% other dwellings.
+In comparison, Non-Metro NSW had 87.1% houses and 12.9% other dwellings.
+Home ownership in Armidale Surrounds - North stood at 49.6%, with mortgaged dwellings at 26.0% and rented ones at 24.4%.
+The median monthly mortgage repayment was $1,094, lower than Non-Metro NSW's average of $1,408.
+The median weekly rent in the area was $250, compared to Non-Metro NSW's $280.
+Nationally, Armidale Surrounds - North's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing